DontBurnTrees/Writeups/TryHackMe/Bounty-Hacker/README.md

 ftp> get task.txt
 ```

-- Back on my machine I can look at the content of the files, there is a wordlist containing password and a text containing a user.
+- Back on my machine I can look at the content of the files, there is a wordlist containing passwords and a text containing a user.

 *Who wrote the task list?*
 **Q3** - `lin`

+## Exploitation

 - There are only 3 open ports so I guess that the service we want to bruteforce is probably going to be SSH